tud0r/GridPrototype/README.md

 # Grid Prototype

-An example and tool to help define layout specification and create code logic required for suggested gird layout in UX documents.
+An example and tool to help define layout specification and create code logic required for suggested grid layout in UX documents.
 Built with Javascript using [THREE JS](https://threejs.org/docs/index.html#Manual/Introduction/Creating_a_scene)

 ###Grid Rows